 Sound/Chest begins with a find and a flood.
 In the basement of the University of Iowa library in 2008, Amish Trivedi discovered an old card catalog and was arrested by its remnant labels.
 Severed from the content they once organized, the paired words and numbers of the catalog have become the titles of poems that attempt to reanimate lost relationships of sense.
+The speaker of Sound/Chest feelstheir way around a disaster whose personal blur sometimes sharpens in a collective phrase, and then simple terms rise, like the storm water that filled the library basement later that summer, with displacing force.

 The event was called “What Oozed Through the Staircase: A Winter Afternoon of Surrealist Writing and Music,” held in the middle of the surrealist exhibition at the Philadelphia Museum of Art on Sunday, January 26, 2014.
 Surprised that the event wasn't being recorded, I brought out my smart phone and captured the audio as best I could from the fourth row.
 I also made a video recording of the final performance — a surrealist game.
 All this is now available at a special PennSound page.